Minimum-norm interpolation for unknown surface reconstruction: Minimum-norm Interpolation

 \subsection{Conversion to Constrained Optimization}

 If we can choose the target unknown function $F_\M$, it is theoretically beneficial to select one with a minimal Sobolev norm in \eqref{eq:errbnd_sobolev}.
 This strategy is logical because smoother target functions generally allow for better approximation accuracy.
 Although directly computing the Sobolev norm could be computationally costly, employing the native space norm offers a more cost-effective method.
 An even faster option is the $\ell^2$-norm on the RBF coefficients.
 Let $\|\cdot\|_U$ denote a user-selected norm to be minimized for the selection of trial functions from some trial space $\mathcal{U}$.
-We now proceed to define the optimization problem by incorporating the interpolation conditions, see matrix system \eqref{RBF Ax=b}, into constraint.
+We now proceed to define the optimization problem by incorporating the interpolation conditions in \eqref{RBF Ax=b} as constraints.
 For a sufficiently large $\tau$ and a given set of interpolation data points $\Xi \in \Omega_\M$, we define the approximate implicit function as follows:

-The associated implicit function $F_\M$ is then defined by:
+The associated implicit function $F_\M$ is then defined by

-In this formulation, $F_\M$ captures $\M$ as the $C$-level curve and interpolates the signed distance from all points $\Xi\setminus\M$ outside the surface contained in $\Xi$.
-This comprehensive approach ensures that the function $F_\M$ meets the specific requirements set forth by the interpolation conditions and norm minimization.
-While surface points alone can define the interpolation conditions, numerical experiments show that the inclusion of ghost points enhances stability and robustness.
-Ghost points provide additional off-surface constraints that help locally mimic the signed distance function.
-For the two-ghost points case in \eqref{P+2}, we can consider $\Xi\setminus\M$ being fixed as $\Xi=\tilde{P}_0$ refines on the surface and the constraint in $F_\M$ remains unchanged.
+In this formulation, $F_\M$ captures $\M$ as the $C$-level surface and interpolates the signed distance from all points $\Xi\setminus\M$ outside the surface contained in $\Xi$.
+This comprehensive approach ensures that the function $F_\M$ meets the specific requirements set forth by the interpolation conditions and norm minimization. \reviewA{In the discrete setting discussed later in \eqref{eq:KA_RBF_K_norm} and \eqref{eq:KA_RBF_K_matrix}, we write $f$ in the chosen basis so that the objective becomes $\boldsymbol\lambda^T K\boldsymbol\lambda$, where $K$ is the square matrix induced by the selected trial space.
+For SPD kernels and distinct trial centers, $K$ is symmetric positive definite, so the quadratic objective is strictly convex.
+With the interpolation conditions giving linear equality constraints, the resulting quadratic program has a unique minimizer whenever the constraints are feasible \cite{Boyd_Vandenberghe_2004}.
+In our setting with surface points prescribed at $C$ and two ghost points per stencil at $C\pm\delta$ with a consistent normal orientation, the linear constraints are feasible.}

+While surface points alone can define the interpolation constraints, our numerical experiments show that adding ghost points improves stability.
+Ghost points provide off-surface constraints that locally mimic a signed distance function.
+For the two-ghost point setting in \eqref{P+2}, we take $\Xi=\tilde{P}_0$, so $\Xi\setminus\M$ consists of the two ghost points and the constraint in \eqref{FM} remains unchanged.